Facts CA Massage Therapists Need to Know About the Massage Therapy Act and CAMTC

 When your certificate is denied, suspended or revoked, the ONLY way to appeal that decision is through what’s called a “Writ of Mandamus” which costs $20,000.
 That’s just to kick things off.
 If you need to escalate your case to the Court of Appeals, you would have to drop another $25,000.
 And these don’t include all other miscellaneous fees related to your case.
 99% of massage therapists simply can’t afford this.
 This is the equivalent of being denied an attorney if you can’t afford one in a court of law.

-6) You could wait a year or longer to get your case heard in Superior Court.
+7) You may have to wait a year or longer to get your case heard in Superior Court.

-But judges are politicians.
-The one who hears your case for an Ex Parte Stay may be concerned about not getting re-appointed to office should the public find out he or she let a possible predator or incompetent therapist remain a threat to society.
-Such a judge will deny your Stay request, and your career comes to an abrupt end until your certificate is reinstated -which will most likely be never due to the CAMTC’s political agenda.
+But judges who want to be re-appointed will likely deny your Ex Parte Stay to show the public that he or she didn’t let a possible predator or incompetent therapist remain a threat to their community pending the hearing, and your career comes to an abrupt end until your certificate is reinstated -which will most likely be never due to the CAMTC’s political agenda.

-For those who have been massage therapists exclusively their entire lives, this means going back to college to earn a degree or get vocational training so they can effectively compete for a viable job in a new career field.
+For those who have been massage therapists exclusively their entire lives, this means going back to college to earn a degree or get vocational training to effectively compete for a viable job in a new career field.
 How are those massage therapists expected to reinvent themselves if they can’t even afford to support themselves?

 In her most recent report to the Board of Directors, CAMTC Director of Governmental Affairs, Beverly May, states on page 50: